 - Also used twice in Fable II.
 The Hero leaves the room where an artist is either painting or sculpting Reaver's likeness, followed by a comment about how the artist has made a mistake, and then a gunshot.

-- In Jedi Outcast, the main villain tells his sidekick to kill the main hero's love.
-You can hear an activating lightsaber, and then a grunt.
-Later, when the said sidekick is held over the abyss by the hero, she confesses it was all a trick to make the hero mad, and the girl is still alive, so the trope is averted in this case.
+- In Jedi Outcast, Desann tells Tavion to kill Kyle's friend, Jan.
+You can hear an activating lightsaber and then a grunt.
+Later, when Tavion ends up being dangled over an abyss after an enraged Kyle defeated her in a lightsaber duel, she confesses that it was all a trick to anger him and that Jan is still alive, so the trope is averted in this case.

 - Mass Effect:

-- The cutscene ends after Saren pulls out his gun on Nihlus, but the player can hear the gunshot when gameplay resumes.
+- At the start of the first game, Saren betrays and executes Nihlus from behind.
+The cutscene ends after Saren pulls out his gun on Nihlus, but the player can hear the gunshot echoing in the distance when gameplay resumes.